jbm9/baycat/README.md

 * Compute a set of operations to synchronize the two
 * Execute those ops as we can
 * Update the remote manifest

+# Usage

+TODO.

+# Random notes

+## Rationalization of the metadata storage

+baycat solves the problem of storing unix metadata differently than s3cmd does.  s3cmd uses some headers provided by S3 to stash the attributes for later.
+This would work for S3 (and make us s3cmd compatible), but I envision baycat being expanded to support HTTP as a download medium, so having the metadata in a file in the repo is a better option.

 ## Administrivia